nwnoll/taxalogue/README.md

         # bundle install

-5. Download records from up to three different source databases, for BOLD manually download the [datapackages](https://boldsystems.org/index.php/datapackages)
+5. Download records from up to three different source databases, for BOLD manually download the [datapackages](https://boldsystems.org/index.php/datapackages).
+Since taxalogue downloads the GenBank Release files for the specified taxon, it might require a lot of disk space.
+If you do not have sufficient disk space, consider using only BOLD (by downloading the datapackage) and GBOL with `bundle exec ruby taxalogue.rb --taxon Arthropoda download --gbol`

         # Since BOLD now offers to download a snapshot of the current database, it is recommended to use it
         # The datapackages are listed at https://boldsystems.org/index.php/datapackages